mfpousa/feathered-unicorns/README.md

 ### Multiple Override Files

 You can create additional override files alongside `default-loadout-overrides.txt` in the `loadout-overrides/` folder.
 To activate one, reference it in the **GameStateManager** inside the map.
 This gives you freedom to customize the game in your own map.

+## LLM disclosure
+LLMs were used when making parts of this repository, limited to the `tools/` directory and parts of this readme.
+Related programs such as the [ban editor tool](https://github.com/realbucketofchicken/ban-list-editor) and TFVR itself are human-slop.